Jonathan-bk/machineopstrial/README.md

 # machineopstrial
-a data entry site for a company specifically  a single warehouse
+Trial data entry site for a company specifically  a single warehouse